Read more about our proposed environmental and climate justice legislation for Oregon’s 2021 legislative sessions->>

 - Exito Magazine

 Beyond Toxics, through the work of this project, is actively encouraging area residents to take part in proactive solutions they feel will improve their health.
 As part of our educational outreach, we are organizing several asthma awareness workshops in the West Eugene area to help residents learn of the dangers of asthma to their families and especially to children who are more vulnerable to pollution.
 We are collecting data, mapping relationships between air pollution sources and families with asthma and organizing community responses.
 (See the latest slide show )

-- NEW VIDEO: Toxic Legacy: Environmental Justice in West Eugene (12 minutes; our newest EJ documentary!)
+- VIDEO: Toxic Legacy: Environmental Justice in West Eugene (12 minutes)

 - EJ Resources

 - EPA definition – what is “environmental justice?”

 Won’t you join us in imagining, and working for, a world beyond toxics?

 Beyond Toxics is a 501(c)(3) non-profit organization and all contributions are fully tax-deductible.
 Please consider giving a gift of a Beyond Toxics membership to a friend or family member!